-On the basis of our risk assessments, together with our assessment of the company's overall control environment, our judgement was that performance materiality was 75% (2019: 75%) of our planning materiality, being £5.5 million (2019: £6.1 million).
+On the basis of our risk assessments, together with our assessment of the company's overall control environment, our judgement was that performance materiality was 75% (2019: 75%) of our planning materiality, namely £8m (2019: £9.1m).
 We have set performance materiality at this percentage due to our previous experience as auditors of the Company, from which we concluded that there is a lower expectation of material financial statement inaccuracies due to the effective control environment and no audit differences resulting from our prior period and current period work.